rorosaurus/project-mc2-led-purse/README.md

 25/255 | 1W (0.2A @ 5V)
 255/255 | 5W (1A @ 5V)

+If you plan to daisy-chain these panels, please power the panels directly.
+Then siphon power from your panels to your ESP32.
+The ESP32 board traces are not designed to supply extra power for these types of panels, but you can safely get away with it for a single LED panel if you really want to keep it simple.

 # More info
 This project is forked from Marc Merlin's fantastic [AnimatedGIFs](https://github.com/marcmerlin/AnimatedGIFs) repository.
 Please check out that page for information about how to use this project in greater detail.